Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 ### Configure mappings

-_This applies to both event and user forwarding._
+_This applies to both event and user forwarding.
+Transformed user properties aren't supported._

 Select an Amplitude user property that corresponds to your **Customer.io User Identifier**, from the left dropdown.